On this page

 Note the parameters that are being passed:

-• client_id: Matches the client ID of your application that you created in the Create a native app integration section.
+• client_id: Matches the client ID of your app that you created in the Create a native app integration section.

 • response_type is code: Indicates that you are using the Authorization Code grant type.